THARAGESHWARAN-SATHYAMOORTHY/DISTRISCAN/README.md

-Scan8 (Open for GSoC and Hacktoberfest)
+# DISTRISCAN
 ========

-Scan8 is a distributed scanning system for detecting trojans, viruses, malware, and other malicious threats embedded in files.
+DISTRISCAN is a distributed scanning system for detecting trojans, viruses, malware, and other malicious threats embedded in files.
 The system will allow one to submit a list of URLs or files and get the scan results in return.

 The project is divided into various modules namely ```Dashboard```, ```Coordinator Node```, ```Worker Node```, and ```Testing```.
 The ```Dashboard``` provides a responsive web interface for uploading files for new scans and tracking the status of all the submitted scans.